toddhorner/AFT/states/UT.md

 #### Require localities to address agricultural issues in their local plans

-**NO**
+**PARTIAL**

 1. Statute suggests, but does not require, components of a comprehensive plan.
 UT State Code [10-9a-401 (2)(c)](https://le.utah.gov/xcode/Title10/Chapter9A/10-9a-S401.html?v=C10-9a-S401_1800010118000101) states that municipal plans **may** provide for:
     > - (c)	the efficient and economical use, conservation, and production of the supply of:
     >   - (i)	food and water;

+2. In the preparation of a plan, planning commmissions are require to make recommendations on a land use element, which, among other purposes,

+    >(A)	designates the long-term goals and the proposed extent, general distribution, and location of land for housing, business, industry, agriculture, recreation, education, public buildings and grounds, open space, and other categories of public and private uses of land as appropriate
+    >
+    > UT State Code 10-9a-403 (2)(a)(i)

+3. However, if an agricultural protection area exists within a municipality, then:

+  > - (c)	In drafting the land use element, the planning commission shall:
+  >   - (i)	identify and consider each agriculture protection area within the municipality; and
+  >   - (ii)	avoid proposing a use of land within an agriculture protection area that is inconsistent with or detrimental to the use of the land for agriculture.

+  The governing laws for agricultural protection areas are found in [Utah State Code Title 17 Chapter 41](https://le.utah.gov/xcode/Title17/Chapter41/17-41.html).
+More information about APA's can also be found at [http://www.utahagriculture.org](http://www.utahagriculture.org).

-2. County general plans must contain "a resource management plan for public lands," which must address agriculture.
+4. County general plans must contain "a resource management plan for public lands," which must address agriculture.
 Statute, however, does not specify requirements for addressing agriculture on private lands.

 #### Require localities to protect agricultural resources in their local plans